haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/docker-demo-PublishedVersion/README.md

 ## EXTRAS.
 More challenge?
 Make the id checking 'real'.

 First check all the rules and then check against some list (=fake database).
+More about [how you could validate personal id:s](../MoreAboutCheckingFinnishPersonalIdNumbers.md).
+Is that in optimal order?
+Remember checking one number faster than string comparisons, checking without 'database server' a lot faster and optimized when database bothering can be avoided.

 ## EXTRAS.
 More challenge?
-Make the id checking 'real'.
+DevOps and beyond.

 Complete the started DevOps scripting if you want.
 Automate everything that can be automated.

+In real life you would also most likely have/create two separate Kafka servers or server instances.
+But one the way to create them is here already.

+## EXTRAS.
+More challenge?
+Securing the Kafka server.

+How to make 1) only certain allowed clients able to connect to the Kafka server and topic, and 2) make the connection secured so that messages are encrypted.
+And 3) firewalls etc. settings.
+Now Kafka is used in basically 'everything goes' -settings.